Skip Main Navigation

 Click photo above to read the biography of college namesake G. Allan Hancock.

-In July 1954, the name of the college was changed to Allan Hancock College to honor Captain G. Allan Hancock, a prominent state and local community leader who owned the land and facilities of the airfield.
+In 1954, due to growing enrollment, the college relocated to Hancock Field, a former airport site that had previously housed the Santa Maria Airport, Hancock College of Aeronautics, and later the University of Southern California’s School of Aeronautics.
+That same year, the college was renamed Allan Hancock College to honor Captain G. Allan Hancock, a prominent state and local leader who owned the land and facilities.

 Academics and Career Training